WordPress/openverse/documentation/projects/proposals/rekognition_data/20240423-implementation_plan_machine_generated_tags_api.md

 provide more context/information for API consumers _once they have the result_.
 If they're unable to find the result in the first place, then the presence of the machine-generated labels is irrelevant here.

+An altered version of this approach might only exclude machine-generated tags that are duplicated by creator-generated tags.
+This would allow the machine-generated tags to help surface documents in searches which previously would not have appeared, while also preventing duplicate tags from affecting the document's score.

 #### Prefer machine-generated tags and exclude creator-generated tags